abdelom/blockbuster_plot/README.md

 conda env create -f environment.yml

-This will create a Conda environment called `past_finder_env` with all the necessary dependencies installed.
+This will create a Conda environment called `blockbuster_env` with all the necessary dependencies installed.

 2. Activate the Conda Environment

 After the environment is created, activate it with:

-conda activate past_finder_env
+conda activate blockbuster_env

 3. Build the C Program